A Comprehensive Guide to Buying the Right Horse Blanket

 Will the blanket be strong enough not to rip?

-Some horses can wear the same blanket season after season and some are so destructive they only have to walk out of the stall and the blanket is in pieces.
-No matter how much care you take to remove loose boards and projecting nails, accidents will happen.
-One thing to consider is the strength of the outer material, also known as 'denier'.
-The thicker the material the stronger it will be.
+Some horses can wear the same blanket season after season, and some are so destructive they only have to walk out of the stall, and the blanket is in pieces.
+No matter how much care you take to keep your horse safe while turned out, accidents can happen.
+One thing to consider is the strength of the outer material, also known as 'denier.'
+The thicker the material, the stronger it will be.

 The following chart will give you an idea of how resilient your blanket will be: